avalanche1/Meteor-Best-Practices/README.md

 Welcome to this humble place of Meteor knowledge :blush:

 This Guide is intended to help Meteor developers share their best practices for building most efficient and robust Meteor applications.
-Information provided here comes from Meteor experts and is proven by positive usage experience in Meteor community.
+Information provided here comes from Meteor experts and is proven by positive usage experience in the Meteor community.

 ##Application Design
 - [ ] *Describe Component Design*